7 Ayurveda Myths Debunked by Science

 The Reality

 Ayurveda is fundamentally about balance and gradual adjustment, not perfection.
-The classical texts recognise that:
+The classical texts acknowledge that:

-• Quantity matters: Small amounts of "wrong" foods rarely cause problems; it is habitual excess that creates imbalance
+- Quantity matters: Small amounts of "wrong" foods rarely cause problems.
+Habitual excess is what creates imbalance.

-• Mental state matters: Eating with joy and gratitude mitigates the effects of imperfect food choices
+- Mental state matters: Eating with joy and gratitude softens the effects of imperfect food choices

-• Gradual change is preferred: Ayurveda recommends making dietary changes slowly, not overnight overhauls
+- Gradual change is preferred: Ayurveda recommends slow dietary changes, not overnight overhauls

-The 80/20 principle applies well: if you eat according to your body type 80% of the time, the remaining 20% flexibility will not undermine your health.
+The 80/20 principle applies well.
+Eat according to your body type 80% of the time, and the remaining 20% will not undo your health.

 What science says: Dietary adherence research consistently shows that moderate, sustainable approaches outperform rigid, restrictive ones.
 The Ayurvedic emphasis on gradual change and self-awareness aligns with modern behaviour change science.